 Here’s my overall site new vs. returning visitor ratio.

 This is not helpful; this does not guide me or suggest what I should do differently.
-I can see that on a big picture level, 4 out of 5 of the visitors to my website are new, but without the context of whether traffic is increasing overall or decreasing overall, this doesn’t tell me much other than my site is attracting new visitors fairly well.
+I can see that on a big picture level, 9 out of 10 visitors to my website are new, but without the context of whether traffic is increasing overall or decreasing overall, this doesn’t tell me much other than my site is attracting new visitors fairly well.
 Should I focus more on retaining loyal visitors?
 Should I double down on increasing new visitors?
 There’s no decision to be made here.

 However, we can use the second tactic: comparison.
-Watch what happens when I apply some segmentation and look at channels such as email, social media, organic search, and referrals?
+Watch what happens when I apply some segmentation and look at channels such as source/medium.
 In Google Analytics, we’d add these segments from the top segment menu, dropping channels in from either the System segments or our own custom segments.

-These charts can now inform my social media strategy, helping me to understand what I should be doing on each channel.
+These charts can now inform my digital marketing strategy, helping me to understand what I should be doing on each channel.
 Actions to take, decisions to make.

 What we see above are new and returning ratios over time.
 Rather than just pie charts, we see the trends of each channel over time and glean insight from those trends.
-I have two concerns: email’s returning user growth is declining when it should be increasing, and organic search’s new user growth isn’t the strongest when it should be.
-This tells me I need to rethink how I use both these channels to improve their performance.
+I see that new users for the last month from search are on the increase, while everything else is more or less flat.
+That tells me that my site is too reliant on organic search and I need to diversify a bit.

 Drill down into each of your channels and understand what’s contributing to your website traffic, using the new vs. returning ratio.
 While we always want more of both, it’s helpful to dig into our traffic composition to gain more insight about how people are finding us on any specific channel.
 Once we understand new and returning user ratios and absolute numbers, we prioritize what to do better in our marketing.